Private Education Loans

 Students with a past-due balance from a previous term or aid year must apply for a separate loan for that term or aid year.

-Each lender has specific guidelines for past-due balance loans, and some do not allow it.
+Each lender has specific guidelines for past-due-balance loans, and some do not allow them.
 Contact the lender directly with any questions.

-The private loan will be disbursed to a student’s account in approximately 5 to 7 business days after Salem State has received the funds from the lender.
+Private loans are disbursed to a student’s account in approximately 5 to 7 business days after Salem State receives the funds from the lender.

 When financial aid funds, including private loans, are disbursed, any outstanding balances owed to the university are paid first.
 If any excess funds remain after the balance is paid, a refund will be issued.